bit4mind/anon-service/README.md

 # anon-service
+### WARNING: this is an old version!
+You should use the latest version!
+If you want to continue with this version (if necessary) update the DNSCrypt-proxy version number (line 32) and update line 127 with the supported distros present in the TOR project repository (https://deb.torproject.org/torproject.org/dists)

 Transparent proxy through Tor with DNSCrypt and Anonymized DNS feature enabled.

 From Wikipedia: Tor is free and open-source software for enabling anonymous